Tourism in Uttarakhand: Rudra Prayag

 At Rudra Prayag the Alaknanda meets the Mandakini River.
 The confluence is named after god Shiva, who is also known as Rudra.
 According to a widely narrated legend, Shiva performed the Tandava here, Tandava is a vigorous dance that is the source of the cycle of creation, preservation, and dissolution.
 Shiva also played his favourite musical instrument the Rudra veena here.
 By playing the Veena, he enticed god Vishnu to his presence and converted him to water.

-Another legend narrates that sage Narada had become conceited by his Veena playing skills.
-The gods requested Krishna in order to set things right.
-Krishna told Narada that Shiva and his consort Parvati were impressed by his musical talent.
-Narada was taken in by the praise and immediately set out to meet Shiva in the Himalayas.
-On the way at Rudra Prayag, he met several beautiful damsels called raginis (musical notes) who were disfigured and the reason for such disfigurement was squarely attributed to Narada playing his Veena.
-Hearing this, Narada felt humbled and surrendered before Shiva and decided to devote himself to learning music as disciple of Shiva.

-According to another legend, the consort of Shiva – Sati was reborn as Parvati as the daughter of Himalaya, after she self-immolated herself in protest of the insult of Shiva.
-In spite of Himalaya's protests, Parvati performed rigorous penance to get the boon of becoming Shiva's wife in the new birth too.

-Temples dedicated to Rudranath (Shiva) and goddess Chamunda are located here.
+Somdhara

+Somdhara is a Himalayan peak in the remote Kumaon region of Uttarakhand, India, near the India–Tibet frontier.
+It is located at approximately 30°52′02″ N, 80°00′35″ E and rises to about 5,346 metres.
+The name combines Som (meaning moon) and Dhara (meaning) stream, reflecting its traditional geographic and cultural significance locally.

 Dev Prayag

 Dev Prayag is the confluence of the two holy rivers, the Bhagirathi – the chief stream of the Ganges and the Alaknanda.
 It is the first Prayag on the way to Badrinath.
 Beyond this confluence, the river is known as Ganges.
 The holiness of this place is considered equal to the famous Triveni sangam confluence at Allahabad where the Ganges, Yamuna and Saraswati rivers merge.

 The confluence of the Bhagirathi, which flows in rapids with strong currents meets a much calmer river in the Alaknanda and this has been vividly described by the British captain Raper as:

 The contrast between the two rivers joining here is striking.
 The Bhaghirathi runs down a steep declivity with rapid force, roaring and foaming flowing over large fragments placed in its bed, while the placid, Alakananda, flowing, with a smooth, unruffled surface, gently winds round the point till, meeting with her turbulent consort, she is forcibly hurried down, and unites her clamours with the blustering current.